Table of Contents

 4.1.5 Pipeline Isolation Philosophy

 This is critical when planning a gas distribution network.
-Usually, the network should be designed such that a minimal number of customers are affected during maintenance activities.
+Usually, the network should be designed so that a minimal number of customers are affected during maintenance activities.
 This is usually achieved by correctly locating isolation valves at strategic locations.

 4.1.6 Line Sizing